SolarRepublic/libauth/src/lib/vm/instruction-sets/readme.md

 This directory contains all of Libauth's supported instruction sets.

-Functionality which is shared among multiple instruction sets is typically included in the `common` directory, and VM-specific functionality is included in each respective VM directory.
+Functionality that is shared among multiple instruction sets is typically included in the `common` directory, and VM-specific functionality is included in each respective VM directory.

 ## Copy, Don't Complicate